 Issuing 10 Limited edition Golden Tickets is an amazing opportunity for ten hiking enthusiasts, families or hiking groups.
 The ticket holders will have 10 years of free hikes, and VIP access to bookings on the trail before the bookings are even open to the public.
-These tickets will become a legend in the hiking community – and we are offering the Golden Tickets at a price that works out at a 78% discount!
+And we are offering the Golden Tickets at a price that works out at a 78% discount!

 So why are we doing this?